sultaniman/django-userapp/README.md

 This is a Django integration with Userapp.io

-To use this project you settings should contain
+To use this project your settings should contain

 ```py
 INSTALLED_APPS = [